 We offer a range of free services including a support line and counselling.Find out more

 CSASS is overseen by a dedicated team of voluntary board members, also called trustees.
-Trustees meet around 6 times a year to scrutinise the work of the charity.
-The board are responsible for strategic planning, considering policy and practice, overseeing finances and any risks to the organisation.
-Trustees ask good questions and ensure CSASS stays focussed on our goal to improve the lives of survivors.
+Trustees meet several times a year to scrutinise the work of the charity.
+The board are responsible for strategic planning, considering policy, overseeing finances and managing risk.
+Trustees ask good questions and ensure CSASS stays focussed on improving the lives of survivors.

 As a women-led organisation, the majority of our board, including the chair, treasurer and secretary, are always women.